DanielArrudas/Estudos-PHP/README.md

 Use inheritance when you have the proper 'is a' relationship between the child and the parent

+## Polymorphism

+Polymorphism allows objects of different classes to respond differently based on the same message.

+Polymorphism helps you create a generic framework that takes the different object types that share the same interface.

+Later, when you add a new object type to the system, you don’t need to change the framework to accommodate the new object type as long as it implements the same interface.

+By using polymorphism, you can reduce coupling and increase code reusability.

 ## Class Abstraction

 PHP has abstract classes, methods, and properties.
 Classes defined as abstract cannot be instantiated, and any class that contains at least one abstract method or property must also be abstract.
 Methods defined as abstract simply declare the method's signature and whether it is public or protected; they cannot define the implementation.
 Properties defined as abstract may declare a requirement for get or set behavior, and may provide an implementation for one, but not both, operations.